aedanpope/tc_client/README.md

 If the vulture is currently standing still, then it defaults to the "guard" order, meaning that it will attack and pursue any enemy that comes within range.

+#### Reward Policy

+We give the agent a binary +1 or -1 reward at the end of the battle depending on if it wins or loses.
+This is the only reward the agent gets, so it is encouraged to plan ahead for long term reward.

+Unlike (Foerster et al., 2017) and (Usunier et al., 2016), we do not give the agent any partial rewards for dealing more damage to the opponent than they take in a given timestep.
+We originally experimented with this, but found that the agent would get stuck in greedy local optima, where it would fire at the zealot but not run away in time - happy with the small reward it had incurred.
+Attempting to explicitly reward incurring damage in one timestep and not suffering damage within a set number of future timesteps trained the agent to be too risk adverse, not moving in to kill off the opponent.

 #### Algorithm

 We use a deep neural network to approximate the optimal action-value function: